 CIRCUITING RULES OF THUMB

-By Randy Carstens, Senior Sales Engineer Colmac Coil Mfg
+By Randy Carstens, Senior Sales Engineer Colmac, Coil Mfg

-Rule of Thumb #3: The number of tubes high times the rows deep must equal the number of feeds times passes (plus any dropped tubes)
+#3: The number of tubes high times the rows deep must equal the number of feeds times passes (plus any dropped tubes)

 • 1/2 circuit is twice the number of passes as rows;